 Logistics Tech Can Optimize the Fresh Foods Supply Chain

 Digitization of the fresh food supply chain is a must, now more than ever, due to the rising demand for safe, contactless, same-day deliveries and intense competition in the market.
 Despite the serious challenges in the storage, shipment and logistics of perishable produce, the gaps in the fresh food supply chain can be filled with the help of logistics technology.

-Technology such as Route Optimization can help retailers plan order dispatches and last-mile deliveries efficiently, and real-time visibility tools can help logistics managers to be on top of distribution and on-ground operations.
+Technology such as Route Optimization can help retailers plan order dispatches and last-mile deliveries efficiently.
+Real-time visibility tools can help logistics managers be on top of distribution and on-ground operations.

 With the help of AI-driven logistics planning, businesses can manage their delivery operations with ease.
 Locus’ real-world ready dispatch management platform helps with timely order scheduling, resource allocation, and route optimization making last-mile planning fast and efficient.
-Locus’ live visibility tool helps in tracking orders in real-time and providing live status updates to customers, improving supply chain visibility and keeping customers satisfied.
+Locus’ live visibility tool helps track orders in real-time and provide live status updates to customers, improving supply chain visibility and keeping customers satisfied.

 By implementing AI-driven logistics solutions, brands can optimize every element in the fresh food supply chain; right from strategic sourcing, optimal storage, precise packaging and shipment in the right containers, to fast and efficient transportation.

 Now stay ahead of the intensifying competition in the fresh foods retail market with Locus’ AI-enabled logistics.
 Get in touch with our experts for a quick tour of our solutions.